Code of Conduct

 In using the ePACT service you agree on behalf of your organization that:

-- Permitted Use.
+1. Permitted Use.
 Any personal information provided by ePACT or accessible through the ePACT service is NOT to be used for any purpose other than that for which it was collected.
 The personal information was disclosed to your organization with the consent of the individual.
-For greater certainty, the primary use of personal information by an organization is to ensure that a User receives timely and effective assistance in the event of an Emergency which uses may include (to the extent required):
+For greater certainty, the primary use of personal information by an organization in the safe delivery of programs, or to ensure that a User receives timely and effective assistance in the event of an Emergency which uses may include (to the extent required):

 - Disclosing information to medical personnel attending to the User